 Love is in the air for all—even seniors!
 In fact, the passion amongst those in their golden years is at an all-time high.
 So much so that STIs have become increasingly common among the senior age group, and treatments have increased by 23% within the last three years.

-We surveyed 2,000 seniors about relationships to learn what love is like for the people who have been around the block a few more times than younger generations.
+With a lot of love left to give and a little help from technology, today’s seniors actively play the love game.
+We surveyed 2,000 seniors (ages 55+) about relationships to learn what love is like for the people who have been around the block a few more times than younger generations.
 Here’s what it’s like in the world of romance for seniors.

-More than one-third of seniors have dated within the last five years and used various methods for meeting new people.
-Those who have dated within the last five years say they’ve had the best luck in meeting their significant others through mutual friends, dating apps or websites, and local events, such as parties and community activities.
+More than one-third of seniors have dated within the last five years and tried various methods for meeting new people.
+Dating seniors say they’ve had the best luck in meeting their significant others through an introduction by mutual friends (18%), dating apps or websites (13%), and local events (12%), such as parties and community activities.

-It’s clear that seniors value trust in a relationship.
-We asked respondents to rank the following nine common relationship factors based on importance: trust, communication, honesty, empathy, emotional intimacy, physical intimacy, sexual attraction, loyalty, and common interests.
+Every individual is looking for different things in a relationship, but it’s clear that seniors especially value trust in a relationship.
+We asked respondents to rank nine common relationship factors based on importance: trust, communication, honesty, empathy, emotional intimacy, physical intimacy, sexual attraction, loyalty, and common interests.